tmobile/magentaA11y/_checklist-native/modal.md

   - Use view modifier `accessibilityElement(children: .combine)` to merge the child accessibility element’s properties into the new accessibilityElement.

 ### State
-- Modals, or action sheets in iOS, that have an open/close or expands/collapses state must be announced.
+- Modals that may have an open/close or expands/collapses state must be announced.
 Add logic and announcement to the programmatic name for the state
-- Usually no one button is disabled in action sheets.

 - **UIKit**
   - When the modal appears, the initial focus on the Close button will imply to the user that they are in a modal.